 "Operating Profit" is defined as Segment Profit plus gains on asset dispositions, less Direct G&A and losses on asset dispositions.
 Segment Profit is defined as segment revenues less segment expenses.
-Direct G&A is defined as general and administrative expenses directly incurred at operating units excluding any allocation of shared service and general corporate overhead.

-(1) For complete information regarding the Corporation's 2013 performance, stockholders should read "Management's Discussion and Analysis of Results of Operation and Financial Condition" and the audited consolidated financial statements and accompanying notes thereto contained in the Corporation's 2013 annual report on Form 10-K filed with the SEC on February 26, 2014, which is being made available to stockholders with this proxy statement.
+[†] For complete information regarding the Corporation's 2014 performance, stockholders should read "Management's Discussion and Analysis of Results of Operation and Financial Condition" and the audited consolidated financial statements and accompanying notes thereto contained in the Corporation's 2014 annual report on Form 10-K filed with the SEC on February 25, 2015, which is being made available to stockholders with this proxy statement.